anlutro/adroit/README.md

 ```

 If you need certain variables to be set which aren't in `defaults` or `vars` but should be set during testing, you can create a file like `roles/myrole/testing/test_vars.yml` and it will be applied when testing that particular role.

-## License

-The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).
-See the LICENSE file included for details.